q-viper/q-viper.github.io/_pages/goals.md

 * Progress as of:
     * January 12: (not even written a single script.)
     * February 14: Written lots of scripts and still figuring out what did I do?
+    * March 04: Paused game development.

 ## Academic
-### Write at least 1 by the end of year.
+### Write at least 1 paper by the end of year.
-* Discussion on going with colleague.
+* Discussion on going with colleagues.

 ### Read at least 1 paper per week.
 * January 12: Not started yet.
+* March 04: Not started yet.

 ## Study Study and Study
 ### Probability and Statistics
 * Khan Academy
+    * Revised inferential and descriptive parts (ex.
+IQR, Central Tendency, Tests).

 ### Linear Algebra
 *